Risk Factors Dashboard

 If any of these or other factors were to render the conduct of our business in a particular country undesirable or impractical, our business, financial condition, or results of operations could be materially adversely affected.

 The inability to obtain raw materials from suppliers in a timely manner would adversely affect our ability to manufacture and market our products.
 Our ability to offer a wide variety of products depends on our ability to obtain an adequate supply of components from manufacturers and other suppliers, particularly wood-based and resin products.
 Transportation and container delays may adversely impact our supply chain.
-Additionally, failure by our suppliers to provide us with quality products on commercially reasonable terms, and to comply with legal requirements for business practices, could have a material adverse effect on our business, financial condition, or results of operations.
+Additionally, failure by our suppliers to provide us with quality products on commercially reasonable terms, potential cybersecurity attacks on our suppliers, and failure to comply with legal requirements for business practices, could have a material adverse effect on our business, financial condition, or results of operations.
+Additionally, failure by our suppliers to provide us with quality products on 10commercially reasonable terms, and to comply with legal requirements for business practices, could have a material adverse effect on our business, financial condition, or results of operations.
 Furthermore, we rely heavily or, in certain cases, exclusively, on outside suppliers for some of our key components.
 While we do not rely exclusively on any one supplier for any particular raw materials, the loss of a major supplier could increase our costs to obtain raw materials until we obtain an adequate alternative source.
+Import tariffs or other adverse trade actions have led to increases in prices of raw materials and components which are critical to our business, and additional tariffs or other adverse trade actions could result in further price increases.
+The ultimate impact of such adverse trade actions remains uncertain as it is subject to a number of factors including the effective date and duration of tariffs, changes in amount, scope and nature of tariffs in the future, any countermeasures that countries subject to the tariffs may take and our ability to mitigate the impact of tariffs.

 10